benwinding/command-pal/README.md

 	- Efficient to find a commands that you used once a long time ago
 - **Discoverability**
 	- You can scroll down the entire list of commands
-	- Find commands by simply searching the Command Pallete
+	- Find commands by simply searching the Command palette
 	- Tips and functions can be given to you as you type

 ## Features